Chootin/ChEdit/README.md

 Scroll UP/DOWN with the mouse/touchpad

+CTRL + f - find the next instance after the cursor of text

+A star next to the file path indicates there are unsaved changes

 # Plans
 Shift + arrow keys to select test

 Copy/paste selected text

-Find and Replace
+Replace

-Scroll with scroll wheel

-Star next to file path indicates the file has been edited since the last save

 # Build Instructions
 Install GCC and Curses